codedragon/code_reviews/outline.md

 3. more tools
    1. Change things - one at a time, scientific method
    2. Pylint and other code checkers
+   3. type hints are useful for understanding code, and preventing errors, consider using them.
-   3. Search Engines
+   4. Search Engines
-   4. Write everything down
+   5. Write everything down
-   5. Take a break
+   6. Take a break
-   6. Ask for help
+   7. Ask for help
       1. checklist for writing that question.
       2. places to ask

 * Conclusion

+May have to ask Jordan...

+My story in slack messages, lol starts inside an fastapi app, inside a docker container, using memcache simplify, realize I can lose the docker container, memcache, and even fastapi Once I try everything I can think of, and have read website go to link to underlying library discover I am loading the variables with that library, but they aren't making it into the Settings object